Australian regional rivalries: Western Australia and other states

-Other regions
+Regional rivalries

 Illawarra and other parts of New South Wales

 The Illawarra region of New South Wales lies only a short distance south of Sydney; however, the socioeconomic and ethnic backgrounds of its citizens has allowed for the development of bitter rivalries between the Illawarra and Sydney, the Illawarra and Newcastle, and the Illawarra and Far South Coast.

 The Illawarra vs. Sydney Rivalry is founded in historical, political and, for many, personal aspects.
 The Illawarra northern suburbs centred on Thirroul and Corrimal have seen drastic development resulting from overpopulation in the Sydney Cumberland Basin with many local residents upset about being encroached upon by the metropolis.

 This same reason was one of the reasons for the 1885 Charcoal Creek riots (now Unanderra), when 18 homes built by migrants from Sydney were demolished and razed by angry Illawarrian farmers who claimed they were built illegally by "ignorant city siders who don't know our country."
 The desire of Illawarrians to show differences between themselves and Sydneysiders has shown itself many times.
 In the early days of the Iraq War, Wollongong Lord Mayor Alex Darling led a delegation to the Consul General of France asking them to accept Wollongong's defection to France in protest at Sydney (and Canberra's) stance.

 In 1915, when the Commonwealth was looking for a port for Canberra, the Illawarra shires unanimously volunteered to become part of the territory, however the state government in Sydney refused to allow it because it would be too close to Sydney's ports and far too competitive.
 Jervis Bay was eventually made the site, however territorial separatism is still felt in the region today.
 Illawarra politicians are often very supportive of new states movements elsewhere in the state, including New England, Riverina and Bogong states movements, however no current Illawarra new state movement is known to exist.

 The Newcastle vs. Wollongong rivalries exist mainly due to the history of each city, to their similar populations, to both being steel towns, and also to their similar distances from Sydney.